daily-co/react-native-daily-js-playground/README.md

 ### Running on iOS

 First, you'll need to do a one-time setup.
-This is required on iOS to build to device.
+This is required to build to device.

 If you're familiar with Xcode, you'll need to open `DailyPlayground.xcworkspace` and, in the DailyPlayground target settings, provide a development team registered with Apple.

 If you're newer to Xcode, here are some more detailed instructions to get you started.

-Start by opening the project in Xcode.
-Make sure you are specifically selecting `DailyPlayground.xcworkspace` from the `/DailyPlayground/ios` directory.
-This is also a good time to plug in your device to make sure the following steps are successful.
+First, open the project in Xcode.
+Make sure to specifically select `DailyPlayground.xcworkspace` from `/DailyPlayground/ios`.
+This is also a good time to plug in your device to be sure the following steps are successful.

 From the main menu, select `Preferences` and then `Accounts`.
 Click the `+` sign to add an account (e.g. an Apple ID).

-Once you have an account added, close `Preferences` and select the folder icon in the top left corner.
+Once an is account added, close `Preferences` and select the folder icon in the top left corner.
 Then select `DailyPlayground` from the side panel and navigate to `Signing & Capabilities` in the top nav bar.
-Open the "Team" dropdown and select the account you just added.
+Open the "Team" dropdown and select the account added in the previous step.
 The "Signing Certificate" section should update accordingly with your account information.

 ![Xcode menu ](xcode-screenshot.png)

+Once your settings have been updated, select your device from the device dropdown.
+Simply hit Run (or the Play icon) and you're ready to go!

+**Note:** The app should work as long as you're on the same WiFi as your dev box running the React Native development server.

-**Debugging Tips**
+**iOS Debugging Tips**

-If you see an error that says `Change your bundle identifier to a unique string to try again.` update the "Bundle Identifier" input to make it unique.
+If you see the error `Change your bundle identifier to a unique string to try again.` update the "Bundle Identifier" input to make it unique.
 This should clear the error.

 If you see an error that says `Xcode was unable to launch because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user` you may need to update the settings on your iPhone device to enable the required permissions.
-Open `Settings` on your iPhone, then select `General`, then `Device Management`, and click `Trust` for DailyPlayground.
+Open `Settings` on your iPhone, select `General`, then `Device Management`, and click `Trust` for DailyPlayground.

 You may also be prompted to enter you login keychain password.
 Be sure to click `Always trust` to avoid the prompt showing multiple times.

-Once your settings have been updated, select your device from the device dropdown.
-Simply hit Run (or the Play icon) and you're ready to go!

-**Note:** The app should work as long as you're on the same WiFi as your dev box running the React Native development server.

 ### Running on Android